 I personally like this serger machine because of its performance and the bonus kit you get for no extra cost.
-The kit includes beading attachment, blind stitch foot, 1/8″ pipping foot, and 3 pack needles (serger size 14).
+The kit includes a beading attachment, blind stitch foot, 1/8″ pipping foot, and 3-pack needles (serger size 14).

 Why Do We think 634D is the best Janome Self Threading Serger?